commercial AI agents · for the humans running agents

 What makes this different from a chatbot?

 A chatbot waits for prompts.
-An operator has a defined workflow, allowed tools, success criteria, escalation rules, and a log of what it did.
+An operated agent workflow has triggers, allowed tools, success criteria, escalation rules, and a log of what happened.

 Do agents act without approval?